Elections in Venezuela

 Elections in Venezuela are held at a national level for the President of Venezuela as head of state and head of government, and for a unicameral legislature.
 The President of Venezuela is elected for a six-year term by direct election plurality voting, and is eligible for re-election.
-The National Assembly (Asamblea Nacional) has 165 members (diputados), elected for five-year terms using a mixed member majoritarian system.
+The National Assembly (Asamblea Nacional) has 277 members (diputados), elected for five-year terms using a mixed-member majoritarian representation system.
 Elections also take place at state level and local level.